-In this section, the sensitivity of CCN closure to aerosol properties assumed (i.e. or ganics density, and aerosol compositional measurement uncertainties) as well as the uncertainty in the gravimetric measurements (i.e. uncertainty in mass, volume fraction) is conducted.
+In this section, the sensitivity of CCN closure to aerosol properties assumed (i.e. organics density, and aerosol compositional measurement uncertainties) as well as the uncertainty in the gravimetric measurements (i.e. uncertainty in mass, volume fraction) is conducted.
 Generally it is observed that a 10% increase in the organic density improves the closure (+2%), and so does a 7% increase of the ammonium sulfate mass, which is even more apparent for the lowest supersaturation (+5%).
-The respective clo sure errors (CCN{predicted}-CCN{measured} over CCN{measured}) are -2.9±15 and -3.4±14%.
+The respective closure errors (CCN{predicted}-CCN{measured}/CCN{measured}) between the original calculation and the increased organic density and ammonium sulfate mass are -2.9 ± 15 and $-3.4\pm14\%$.
 Likewise, a 10% decrease in the organic density has a similar effect in the closure (-2%) as a 7% decrease of the ammonium sulfate mass, which is also more apparent for the lowest supersaturation.
-Overall, a ±10% change in the density of the organics results or a ±7% change in the ammonium sulfate mass, obtained from the experimen tal analysis, does not substantially affect the closure.
+Overall, a $\pm 10\%$ change in the density of the organics results or a $\pm 7\%$ change in the ammonium sulfate mass, obtained from the experimental analysis, does not substantially impact closure.

-3.5 Droplet growth kinetics
+3.5 Droplet activation kinetics

-Even though the soluble fraction (organic and inorganic) controls CCN activity, the insoluble organic fraction can also affect droplet formation by changing the uptake rate of water vapor onto growing droplets (e.g., Asa-Awuku, 2009).
-The OPC of the CCN counter provides information about the size of activated droplets as they exit the growth chamber, and, can be used to assess the impact of the organics on the uptake rate of water vapor onto the growing CCN, using a method called "Threshold Droplet Growth Analysis" (TDGA).
+Even though the soluble fraction (organic and inorganic) controls CCN activity, the insoluble organic fraction can also affect droplet formation by changing the uptake rate of water vapor onto growing droplets (e.g. Asa-Awuku, 2009).
+The OPC of the CCN counter provides information about the size of activated droplets as they exit the growth chamber.
+This can be used to assess the impact of the organics on the uptake rate of water vapor onto the growing CCN, using a method called "Threshold Droplet Growth Analysis" (TDGA).
 For this, droplet sizes from activated ambient CCN are compared to those of pure sodium chloride aerosol.
-Since NaCl (and other calibration aerosol salts, e.g., $(NH_4)2SO_4$) is very hygroscopic, water vapor would meet little resistance during the uptake process and tend to grow as rapidly as possible, and provide a standard of "rapid growth" which ambient CCN can be compared against.
-Furthermore, we choose NaCl particles with S_c equal to the instrument supersaturation (i.e. a dry diameter of D{p50}), so that the smallest possible size, D{pmin} of activated droplet with rapid growth kinetics is determined.
-Activation of polydisperse ambient particles will exhibit a range of droplet sizes, but should all be larger than D{pmin} over the range of supersaturations considered, if the water vapor uptake process is as fast as in NaCl.
-If the sizes of the droplets formed on ambient aerosol are statistically smaller than the sizes of those formed on pure NaCl aerosol, then the presence of organics do indeed delay the growth of the droplets; subsequent modeling of growth kinetic data could then express the

-15 delay in growth rate in terms of an effective uptake coefficient (e.g., Ruehl et al., 2008; Asa-Awuku et al., 2009).
+Since NaCl (and other calibration aerosol salts, e.g. (NH4)2SO4) is very hygroscopic, water vapor would meet little resistance during the uptake process and tend to grow as rapidly as possible; a standard of "rapid growth" is obtained, which ambient CCN can be compared against.
+The size of activated droplets at the exit of the flow chamber depends on the time allowed for growth after activation; given that supersaturation in the instrument requires some length to develop (Lance et al., 2006), particles with low S_c will activate first and grow to larger sizes than particles with S_c equal to the instrument supersaturation.
+Hence, we choose NaCl particles with S_c equal to the instrument supersaturation (i.e. a dry diameter of D{p50}), to determine the smallest droplet size, D{pmin} associated with rapid activation kinetics.
+Polydisperse ambient aerosol particles entering the CCNc exhibit a range of critical supersaturations, and yield a range of droplet sizes at the exit of the instrument.
+If activation kinetics is as fast as for the pure salt, the droplet sizes observed in the OPC will thus be equal to (or larger) than the standard for the range of supersaturations measured (Sorooshian et al., 2008; Moore et al., 2008).
+If the sizes of the droplets formed on ambient aerosol are statistically smaller than the sizes of those formed on pure NaCl aerosol, then the presence of organics likely delay CCN activation; subsequent modeling of growth kinetic data could then express the delay in growth rate in terms of an effective uptake coefficient (e.g. Ruehl et al., 2008; Shantz et al., 2008; Asa-Awuku et al., 2009).